| Who really performed live on stage at the

 world and you can still hear it today, although Ted has gone

 and his era has long since passed."
+By the mid-thirties the lush stage shows

 of the Fanchon and Marco type were through.
 Hermie, after